voiio/voiio.github.io/README.md

 ### Philosophy

+#### Code of Conduct

+We take great pride in providing a workspace and atmosphere that is productive and safe for everyone.
+Therefore, the following [code of conduct](code_of_conduct.md) applies to all our public repositories, office interactions and social events.

 #### Our Stack

 Good chefs keep their knifes sharp.
 We believe the same is true for software engineers,